 This is also the perfect time for you to build those good habits you failed to form when you were younger like exercising regularly, eating healthy and reading every day.
 List all the habits you want to have.
 Make sure to choose a few priorities first so you wouldn’t be overwhelmed with the changes and give up.
 Baby steps, dear!
 Track your progress.
-And yes, by the time you’re hired it will be easier for you to incorporate those newly-acquired habits in your everyday life.
+And yes, by the time you’re hired it will be easier for you to incorporate those newly-acquired habits into your everyday life.

 Take it from the most successful people in the world.
 Arianna Huffington sleeps for 8 hours every day.
 Bill Gates spends an hour reading a book every night.
 Richard Branson plays sports (tennis, biking, running and kite surfing).

 If you love to draw, bring out your materials and draw.
 If you love to dance, join a troupe.
 Take the time to do the things you love to do.
 If you don’t know what you want yet, try different activities.
 If the result is terrible and realized that it is not for you, move on to another hobby.
 Trying on things will help you discover what you like and don’t like doing.
 Having a passion project is important because of the benefits it can give you.
 Some of the most well-known personalities have one (or even more).
 Warren Buffet plays the ukulele.
 Meryl Streep knits.
 George W. Bush is into painting.